SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/MySQL_database.md

 - [Moving MySQL data to another location](xref:Moving_MySQL_data_to_another_location)

 > [!IMPORTANT]
-> MSSQL is no longer supported as general database as from DataMiner 10.3.0.
+> MSSQL is no longer supported as the general database as from DataMiner 10.3.0.